spekarchik/TheBlockOfAngel/MOD_README.md

 - **[🔧 EnchantOnce](https://modrinth.com/mod/enchantonce)** — a minimalistic but powerful rework of enchanting and repairing.
   Fixed XP costs, enchanted book duplication, material-based repairs, and perfect gear cloning — all with vanilla-style mechanics.
-  Fully supports custom gear and enchantments from Angel Block Mod.
+  Fully supports custom gear and enchantments from The Block of Angel.

 ---